BolajiAyodeji/bolajiayodeji.com/content/how-to-fix-git-always-asking-for-user-credentials.md

 ---
 ![](https://res.cloudinary.com/iambeejayayo/image/upload/v1563722428/blog/0003/banner.png)

 Have you ever encountered Git asking you for your username and password every time you try to interact with GitHub even after configuring it?
-Well this is a very common problem among users who use the HTTPS clone URL for their repository.
+Well, this is a very common problem among users who use the HTTPS clone URL for their repository.
 In this article, I'll show you how to fix this.

 ---